dandavies23/jargon-unchained/TestingBugs.md

 The following screen sizes OS and browsers were tested in Browserstack screenshots from the testing can be found here.

 Further real device and cross browser testing was undertaken using there were some issues in older Windows OS.

 [Lambda Test](https://links.lambdatest.com/XCWEJ1ASE7VQ89UONT7SUC9GB90L90HMQ0BVLQQP918IVYC5QZXC6CR8KH58CLAQ)

+_However in a [video walkthrough](readme/videotests/windows10walkthoughpcedge.mp4) everything seemed to be displaying well _

 ### Verdict